opengovfoundation/hr-manual/markdown/manual.md

 All meetings must be held in a manner that allows for full participation of all employees, regardless of such individual variables such as geographic location.

 #### Daily Standup(s)
-To better coordinate organizational or product development efforts, one or more daily standups may be scheduled, each lasting no longer than 20 minutes.
+To better coordinate organizational or product development efforts, one or more daily standups may be scheduled, each lasting no longer than 15 minutes.

-The sole purpose of the daily standup is to provide a short summary of what you focused on the previous day, what you are planning on focusing on today, and, critically, identification of any obstacles or blockers that may prevent you from completing a task.
+The purpose of the daily standup is to provide a short summary of what you focused on the previous day, what you are planning on focusing on today, and, critically, identification of any obstacles or blockers that may prevent you from completing a task.

-Once each participate has completed their summary, the standup may be ended.
+Once each participant has completed their summary, the standup may be ended.
 Should a topic be raised that requires more in depth discussion, a separate meeting should be scheduled.

 #### Weekly All Hands
 We meet once a week as a complete team for no more than 30 minutes to discuss organization-level topics, share important updates, and, most importantly, celebrate our work through informal talks or product demos.
 Should a topic be raised that requires more in depth discussion, a separate meeting should be scheduled.